ROCm/rocm_smi_lib/README.md

 - GPU Temperature
 - GPU Fan Speed  - If you have active cooled device with a fan.

-Example application is logging performance data like Kerenl execution time  vs GPU Temprature,  GPU and Memory Clocks
+Example application is logging performance data like Kernel execution time  vs GPU Temprature,  GPU and Memory Clocks

 ### To build library and example:
 mkdir -p build